About Hormone Replacement Therapy (HRT)

 Click on the following link to learn more about hormone replacement therapy or keep reading to find out about the most common hormones used in replacement therapy.

 Common Hormone Replacement Therapy (HRT)

-Since they are the most important hormones present in women's bodies, the three main hormones replaced during HRT are:
+The three main hormones replaced during HRT are: